Princess Diana’s Personal Hairdresser Reveals Royal Hair Secrets

 — Who What Wear (@WhoWhatWear) June 13, 2018

 Princess Diana’s short hair became her signature look.
 But another former hairstylist, Sam McKnight, takes credit for her most iconic style.
-According to Us Weekly, in his book Hair by Sam McKnight, the hairstylist revealed that Princess Di’s iconic hair look was born from a British Vogue cover shoot in 1990.
+According to Us Weekly, in his book, Hair by Sam McKnight, the hairstylist revealed that Princess Di’s iconic hair look was born from a British Vogue cover shoot in 1990.
 McKnight revealed that he simply tucked Diana’s hair into a faux crop to work around her tiara, and she loved it.

 “I made her hair look short in the tiara for the shoot and she decided she liked it,” McKnight wrote.
-“As she was leaving, Diana asked what would I do to her hair if I had free rein….
+“As she was leaving, Diana asked what would I do to her hair if I had free rein.
 I suggested cutting it short, and she, to my surprise, agreed, and we did it there and then.”

 50 of Princess Diana's best hair moments https://t.co/tUKNoTZjD9 pic.twitter.com/qOlSi7eaYs